ashleefv/ApplNumComp/L10: Python and MATLAB Plotting.md

 to access style functions similar to Matlab

 * Python example code for plotting
+* Demonstrating Python's ability to subplot/create tiles for multiple graphs in a single window.
 ```python
 # -*- coding: utf-8 -*-
 """